Advice for Prisoners & Families

 - If your appeal is listed to be heard, we cannot help

-All applicants must complete our standard questionnaire which gives us permission to conduct an initial review.
+All applicants must complete our standard questionnaire which gives us permission to conduct an initial review AND sign our Engagement Agreement.
 We do not want all case papers sent to us in the first instance.
 However, if you have a copy of the Trial Judge’s Summing Up and/or any official papers relating to an Appeal or CCRC decision you should send us COPIES of these documents.
 Please DO NOT send your only copy.

 On receipt of your letter, we aim to respond to you within 4 weeks.
 Initially you will be told whether you have passed the first sift.
 If you have, your case will be looked at in more detail.
 This work can take months or years to complete.
 Despite our best efforts, the odds are always stacked against us.
 A review of the Historic Cases of this site demonstrates the years it usually takes to gather evidence for a successful appeal.